 How can we, as scientists, change some of the more negative perceptions, whilst maintaining the positive ones?

-Scientists must do more to be visible and to explain their research in an accessible and entertaining way.
+Scientists must do more to be visible and to explain their research in an accessible way, making sure that we clearly describe the everyday relevance of our research and how it impacts on our intended audience.
 Frankly we scientists are odd because the science alone sustains our interest and “floats our boats”; after all, that’s why we’re scientists.
-“Normal” people often see science as a joyless, hard-to-understand and sometimes scary proposition.
-It is up to us – the scientists – to accurately communicate both our research discoveries and also, more importantly, our enthusiasm for our subjects and how they could impact on people’s lives.
+“Normal” people often see science as a joyless, hard-to-understand and even sometimes a scary proposition.
+It is up to us – the scientists – to accurately communicate both our research discoveries and also, more importantly, our enthusiasm for our subjects and how they could affect people’s lives.

 Public engagement – a term that’s bandied about, rightly described as essential, but where to start?
-We have some experience in this area, so we’re happy to offer free some advice:
+We have some experience in this area (get in touch for a chat), so we’re happy to offer free some advice:

 1. Pick a specific audience FIRST, that you either have experience working with or with whom you wish to work.